evpxregu/DataGeneratorTranslators.jl/README.md

 DataGeneratorTranslators is a package for automatically creating data generators from specifications such as Backus-Naur Form (BNF), XML Schema Definition (XSD), regular expressions, and Julia Type definitions.
 The generators can be run using the [DataGenerators](https://github.com/robertfeldt/DataGenerators.jl)

 Note!
-Going forward this will be the main DataGenerators.jl package repo since my colleague and close collaborator Simon Poulding unfortunately passed away during 2017.
+Going forward this will be the main DataGeneratorTranslators.jl package repo since my colleague and close collaborator Simon Poulding unfortunately passed away during 2017.
 We worked on these packages together but I will have to carry the torch forward.

 ## Installation